 Excessive coughing Children can’t focus on activities and interactions with others if they are coughing persistently.

-Runny nose During the first day or two of a cold, children often exhibit excessively runny noses or mucous of an opaque yellow or green color.
+runny nose During the first day or two of a cold, children often exhibit excessively runny noses or mucous of an opaque yellow or green color.
 Please keep your child home during the beginning day(s) of a cold.
 After that, symptoms are more minor and more easily managed in school.

-Suspected conjunctivitis Conjunctivitis is highly contagious and teachers may ask you to take your student to the doctor to rule out conjunctivitis
+suspected conjunctivitis Conjunctivitis is highly contagious and teachers may ask you to take your student to the doctor to rule out conjunctivitis

 Return to school policy Children may return to school after a communicable disease according to the following schedule:

 Non-prescription medication PVMS requires a written authorization from a physician in order for a teacher to dispense non-prescription (cough syrup, cough drops, aspirin, etc.) to a child.
 This must also be accompanied by written permission from the parent in order to be dispensed by a teacher.